Make History (Literally!) with These Crafts Inspired by Notable Women

 8. Jane Goodall: Monkey Paper Puppet

-Jane Goodall is proof that your love for animals can make a real difference in the world.
-Jane was able to make her dream of working with chimpanzees into a reality, becoming the most important chimpanzee expert in the world.
-Show off your appreciation for Goodall and her love for the animal kingdom with this monkey paper puppet craft.
-Who knows, this puppet craft might be the spark that sets off a passion for animals, just like a toy did for Goodall.
+Jane Goodall is proof that a love for animals can make a real difference in the world.
+Jane was able to make her dream of working with chimpanzees into a reality, becoming the most important chimpanzee expert in history.
+Show some appreciation for Goodall and her love for the animal kingdom with this monkey paper puppet craft.
+Who knows, this puppet craft might be the spark that sets off a passion for animals in your child, just like a toy did for Goodall.

 9. Julia Child: DIY Aprons

 Child was a pioneering figure in the cooking community and famously paved the way for French cuisine to become popular in America.
 Most importantly, she taught everyone how to be comfortable in the kitchen, no matter what they were cooking.
 Kids can master the art of cooking while actually keeping clean thanks to these charming DIY aprons.
 This craft project does double duty as a practical way to keep kiddos (mostly) tidy while they gain confidence in the kitchen.

 10. Harriet Tubman: Paper Lantern